Lidia's Logo; a two tone teal "L" shape with an orange arc over the right side create a capital "D" shape.

 2. allow personalization of accessibility features early on.

-Wireframing & Usability Study (day 2-28)
+Wireframing & Usability Study

-Based in an 8 pt grid, my lo-fi wireframes limit scroll fatigue with minimal information per page.
+My lo-fi wireframes limit scroll fatigue with minimal information per page.
 All screens are a max of two clicks away via a bottom tab bar, easy to reach for mobile users.

 First round of unmoderated, remote usability studies revealed that labels that did not meet users' expectations.

-Relabeling the following:
+Relabling the following:

-1. accounts-->transactions, 2. planning--> budgeting and 3. help -->FAQ improved navigation ratings from 70% --> 90%
+1. accounts-->transactions, 2. planning--> budgeting, and 3. help -->FAQ improved navigation ratings from 70% --> 90%

-Interaction & UI (day 29-66)
+Interaction & UI (week 4-6)

 The redesign hits 60:30:10 rule and uses iOS design libraries to create an experience at home within Apple products.